buddhist-uni/buddhist-uni.github.io/_content/av/caring-for-glaciers_gagne.md

   - climate-change
 minutes: 6
 ---

-In this short clip, Karine Gagné talks about the changing landscape of Ladakh mainly due to the various military exchanges and climate flucuations.
-All of these cahnges have made it difficult for the local people, farmers and herders, to thrive.
+In this short clip, Karine Gagné talks about the changing landscape of Ladakh mainly due to the various military exchanges and climate fluctuations.
+All of these changes have made it difficult for the local people, farmers and herders, to thrive.